Ante-Post Betting Explained

 How to Calculate Your Payout for a Lay Bet on an Ante-post Market

-Calculating lay ante bets also works like any normal lay bet.
-The profit for your lay bet will be the same as your stake, excluding the commission.
-For example, let’s say you lay a bet on Corach Rambler during the Grand National at odds of 5.80 (Note: this odds will display 480 in American format or 24/5 in fractional).
+Let’s say you go with a lay bet on Corach Rambler during the Grand National at odds of 5.80 (Note: this odds will display 480 in American format or 24/5 in fractional).

-Therefore, if you wager $100 on the lay bet, you will get a $100 profit, excluding the betting exchange’s commission.
+Therefore, if you stake $100, you will get a $100 profit, excluding the exchange’s commission.

-One important thing to note about laying bets is that liability is always attached to the lay bet – i.e., the amount you will pay out (i.e., lose) if Corach Rambler wins the Grand National.
+One important thing to note about laying bets is that liability is always attached – i.e., the amount you will pay out (i.e., lose) if Corach Rambler wins the Grand National.

 With a $100 stake and 5.80 odds, the liability here will be $480, which you will lose if Corach Rambler wins.